 with coefficients $\omega_{k,p} = -k\; |p(k-p)|^{-\alpha}\; |k|^{\alpha}$ when $|k-p|, |p|>k_0$ ($\omega_{k,p}=0$ otherwise), and with $\varphi_{-k} = -\varphi_k$ (reality condition).
-This triadic interaction term couples the phases with wavenumbers $k$, $p$, and $k-p$, via the so-called triad phase $\varphi_{p, k-p}^k := \varphi_p+\varphi_{k-p}-\varphi_k$.
+Compared to equation \eqref{eq:burgers_phases}, we have rescaled time in \eqref{eq:oscillator_system} to absorb the factor $1/2$.
+The triadic interaction term couples the phases with wavenumbers $k$, $p$, and $k-p$, via the so-called triad phase $\varphi_{p, k-p}^k := \varphi_p+\varphi_{k-p}-\varphi_k$.
 It is important to note that this phase-only model does not need an energy input/output mechanism, as constant energy is maintained by the constant amplitudes.
 Furthermore, it is formally fully time reversible under the symmetry $ t \to -t; \varphi_k \to \varphi_k + \pi$.
-However, it will not come as a surprise that, like in a formally reversible version of the Navier-Stokes equations \cite{Ga000a,Ga006c,BCDGL018,SDNKT018}, the chaotic dynamics spontaneously break the time symmetry leading to a non-Gaussian and skewed velocity probability distribution function (PDF).
-To study the model numerically, we further introduce a discretization with grid spacing $\Delta x = 2\pi/N$.
-The reality condition $\varphi_{-k} = -\varphi_k$ leaves us with a set of phases evolving on modes $ k_0 < k \leq N-1$.
-We set $k_0=1$ so $a_1 = a_{-1} = 0$ and thus the evolving variables are $\varphi_2, \ldots, \varphi_{N-1}$.
+However, it will not come as a surprise that, like in a formally reversible version of the Navier-Stokes equations \cite{Ga000a,Ga006c,BCDGL018,SDNKT018}, the chaotic dynamics spontaneously break the time symmetry leading to a non-Gaussian and skewed velocity increment probability density function (PDF).
+To study the model numerically, we further introduce a discretization with grid spacing $\Delta x = \pi/N$, effectively setting $a_k = 0, |k|> N$.
+The reality condition $\varphi_{-k} = -\varphi_k$ leaves us with a set of phases evolving on modes $ k_0 < k \leq N$.
+We set $k_0=1$ so $a_1 = a_{-1} = 0$ and thus the evolving variables are $\varphi_2, \ldots, \varphi_{N}$.
 Note that the energy spectrum of the field is fixed and perfectly self-similar: $E_k \sim a_k^2$, with a power-law decay of $E_k\propto k^{-2\alpha}$.
-The observed original Burgers case, where quasi discontinuities (shocks) dominate the high-order statistics, corresponds to $\alpha=1$. {\sc Numerical results on real-space and phase dynamics \& statistics.} We integrate numerically \eqref{eq:oscillator_system} with the Runge-Kutta method starting from uniformly random initial conditions.
+The observed original Burgers case, where quasi discontinuities (shocks) dominate the high-order statistics, corresponds to $\alpha=1$. {\sc Numerical results on real-space and phase dynamics \& statistics.} We integrate numerically \eqref{eq:oscillator_system} with a fourth-order Runge-Kutta method starting from uniformly random initial conditions.